 About

-DAVID BELIEVES EVERYONE HAS A STORY THAT NEEDS TO BE TOLD
+DAVID BELIEVES EVERYONE HAS A STORY THAT MATTERS

 David